 Your child may need more expert support from an outside agency such as a speech and language therapist or educational psychologist.
 The SENDCo will discuss this with you to gain your consent before any referral is made.
-Following a referral an assessment usually takes place and a specific intervention programme of support is provided for the school and parents to implement if necessary.
+Following a referral any advice or recommendations given to the school will be shared with parents, a specific intervention programme of support may be provided for the school and parents to implement if necessary.